QuantiModo/QuantiModo-WordPress-Plugin/README.md

 The relevant code and more information on the functionality can be found at https://github.com/QuantiModo/QuantiModo-WordPress-Plugin/tree/develop/reference/QM-Search-Plugin

-### What still needs to be done for the "Add a Measurment" button shortcode to be complete
-- Code from Chrome extension needs to be re-formatted and made available for embed as a shortcode

 ## Correlation Search Box
 Shortcode - [qm_correlation_search]